PSAbhiram045/CVMPlusPlus/README.md

 DESIGN PHILOSOPHY
 -----------------
-The goal of this project was to build a complete, working compiler pipeline end to end rather than a massive language feature set.
+The goal of this project was to build a complete compiler and virtual machine pipeline end-to-end rather than maximize language features.
 By focusing on core data types (integers and booleans), foundational arithmetic, and basic control flow, we were able to keep every stage testable in isolation.
 AST node ownership is handled with smart pointers rather than manual new/delete, which